 This batch of celebrity hair and makeup is a bit of a model-fest, thanks to the CFDA Fashion Awards (which hosted the likes of Joan Smalls, Emily Ratajkowski and Nina Agdal).
 But at the Critics' Choice TV Awards and a handful of movie premieres, actresses Emmy Rossum, Elizabeth Banks and Gillian Jacobs provided plenty of regular-girl inspo, too.

-These were the best celebrity beauty looks this week:
+These were the best celebrity beauty looks lately:

 So cute!
 I've felt lukewarm about Emmy's makeup many times before, but I think she nailed it this time with the sparkly-smoky eyes, brushed-up brows, peach lips and cheeks, and elegant low bun.
 (Check out this pic of the back detail from her Insta.)
 I know she's a big fan of tightlining, and here it actually works without feeling too harsh.
 I'm friggin' dying over the condition of her skin—how can a 28-year-old still have this porcelain perfection?!

 Oh my!
 Joan is the definition of fierce.
 Her eye makeup is very, very runway (so, being a model, it's no wonder she pulls it off and then some).
 I love that the colour is a purplish-blue, not a black or a neutral, and that the focus is under, not above the eyes.
 Her makeup artist, Sir John, called it "denim smoke" and told Style.com that the secret to keeping it modern was that "above the crease and on the brow bone, there’s no shadow—it’s clean."
 Alas, we don't know the products because Sir John works for L'Oréal (and I'm guessing the makeup here is from a competing brand).